Breast Health Services

-TriPoint Medical Center, West Medical Center, Madison Campus and Mentor Campus offer digital mammography.
+TriPoint Medical Center, West Medical Center, Madison Campus, Mentor Campus and the Perrico Health Campus offer digital mammography.
 Digital mammography has been found to be diagnostically superior for pre- and peri-menopausal women.
 It also allows us to perform a mammogram faster without sacrificing image quality.
 That means we can service more patients each day, reducing the time that a woman has to wait to schedule her mammogram.

-Lake Health offers breast tomosynthesis at both TriPoint and West medical centers- a three-dimensional imaging technology that can aid with early cancer detection.
+Lake Health offers breast tomosynthesis at both TriPoint and West medical centers and the Perrico Health Campus- a three-dimensional imaging technology that can aid with early cancer detection.
 The technology allows radiologists to examine breast tissue one layer at a time, unmasking signs of early cancer that can sometimes not be visible with traditional mammography.

 The FDA-approved technology is used in conjunction with digital mammography to produce a three-dimensional image of the breast.
 Studies show that using breast tomosynthesis and digital mammography together can reduce “call backs” and can increase cancer detection rates.
 Annual digital mammography remains the optimal screening modality for early detection of breast cancer.